idugalic/digital-restaurant/README.md

-## Domain layer
+## Domain

 This layer contains information about the domain.
 This is the heart of the business software.
 The state of business objects is held here.
-Persistence of the business objects and possibly their state is delegated to the infrastructure layer

 Business capabilities of 'Digital Restaurant' include:
 - [Courier component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-courier)